III Armored Corps: 21st century

 The corps saw its first action in Afghanistan when it deployed to Kabul in early April 2013.
 The corps, under the command of LTG Mark A. Milley, replaced the U.S. V Corps from Stuttgart, Germany, in May 2013 and assumed the mission of the International Security Assistance Force (ISAF) Joint Command, or IJC, which was responsible for day-to-day operations throughout Afghanistan.
 During the corps' deployment, IJC oversaw Milestone 13/Tranche 5 ceremony on 18 June 2013, which marked the official transition of full responsibility for nationwide security operations from ISAF to the Government of the Islamic Republic of Afghanistan.
 After the Milestone 13 ceremony, IJC transitioned from Coalition-led combat operations to Afghan-led combat operations and Coalition forces providing training, advice, and assistance.
 The ANSF, officially less than three years old, reached its peak of more than 350,000 members and conducted more than 70 major operations in more than 22 provinces.
 In November 2013, IJC forces provided technical support to the ANSF as it secured the Loya Jirga, a country-wide gathering of Afghan local leaders and officials, in Kabul.
 The Loya Jirga successfully laid the groundwork for a U.S.-Afghanistan Bilateral Security Agreement.
 During the deployment, III Corps also oversaw the drawdown of U.S. forces from more than 80,000 to 34,000 by 1 Feb.
 2014.
 XVIII Airborne Corps from Fort Bragg, North Carolina, assumed the ISAF Joint Command mission from III Corps in March 2014.

-On 22 September 2015, III Corps assumed command of CJTF-OIR from United States Army Central.

 On 13 October 2020, the III Corps commander launched Operation People First at Fort Hood, Fort Bliss, Fort Carson, Fort Riley, and other III Corps units.

+In 2021, about 1,000 soldiers of III Corps were selected in order to assist with the processing and housing of Special Immigrant Visa applicants after the 2021 Kabul airlift, moving task forces to Fort Bliss and Fort McCoy, Wisconsin.